hafiz-kamilin/exercise_vbaStomperDetector/README.md

 Alternatively, if you prefer not to install python and follow these steps, you can download the compiled .exe version at [here](https://github.com/hafiz-kamilin/vba_stomper_detector/releases/tag/v1.0).
 To execute the file, cd the console to the current directory and execute `stomperDetector.exe --dir ./<yourfile>.docm`.

+## Note
+I have coded this as a requirement for a job interview.
+I might not update the code again in future.

 ## Declaration

 The pcode2code uploaded into this repository is taken directly from [Big5-sec](https://github.com/Big5-sec/pcode2code) without any modification on 11 May 2021.